Is Greek Food Low Carb? The Ultimate Guide

 You can enjoy gyro meat, which is typically low in carbs, but avoid the pita bread it’s traditionally served with.
 Opt for serving the gyro over a salad or wrapped in lettuce to keep it low carb.

-Yes, the Mediterranean diet can be adapted to a low-carb approach by emphasizing vegetables, healthy fats like olive oil, fish, and proteins while reducing grains and starchy vegetables.
+Yes, the Mediterranean diet can be adapted to a low-carb approach by emphasizing vegetables and healthy fats like olive oil, fish, and proteins while reducing grains and starchy vegetables.

 Do You Lose More Weight on a Keto or Mediterranean Diet?